wodby/docs/docs/stacks/drupal/index.md

 ### settings.php

-Wodby automatically adds the include of `wodby.settings.php` to [default site's](#default-site) `settings.php`.
-The `wodby.settings.php` file contains configuration settings for integration with Wodby services such as Database, Cache storage and Reverse Caching Proxy.
+`wodby.settings.php` file contains configuration settings for integration with Wodby services such as Database connection, Cache storage and Reverse Caching Proxy settings.
 You can override settings from this file in your `sites/*/settings.php` file after the include of `wodby.settings.php`.

-If your `settings.php` file already has the line with `wodby.settings.php` include the include will not be added again.
+Wodby automatically adds the include of `wodby.settings.php` to [default site's](#default-site) `settings.php` with every deployment if there's no occurrences of `wodby.settings.php` in your settings file, otherwise we assume you've already added the include manually.

 Do not edit `wodby.settings.php`, all changes to this file will be reset with the next deployment.

 ### sites.php